oscarpalmer/starter/README.md

-# starter
+# Starter

-🏝  A simple starter pack for “lo-fi” web development.
+🏝&nbsp;&nbsp;A simple starter pack for “lo-fi” web development.

+## License

+[MIT licensed](LICENSE); you're free to do whatever you'd like with all this.
+Have fun!